Zion Episcopal Church

 Please specify which prayer list you would like to be added to.

-This week we asked to pray for: Church of St. Nicolas-on-the-Hudson
+This week we asked to pray for: The Church of the Messiah, Rhinebeck.

 We pray for our brothers and sisters in the Armed Forces: Luke Adams, Mason Adams, Joshua Bautz, William Cohen, Matthew Fein, Brandon Fry, Michael Greifenstein, Patrick Holly, John Howe, Andre Jordan Mondie, Chris Montgomery, Michael Patterson, Vivica Patterson, Anthony Perry, Luke Stone, Jennie Trady, Warren VanAllen, Christopher Walker, and for National Guard Service Members activated to maintain national security, or to mitigate human suffering.